xtecjc/NLP701-Project/README.md

 **8-NER-extraction.ipynb**: This notebook extracts NERs from the subjects and objects in triples.

-**9-test-trained-models.ipynb**: Use this notebook to freely test the trained models
+**9-test-trained-models.ipynb**: Use this notebook to freely test the trained models.
+Download the models from the provided Google Drive link.
+The models in the repository have the same names as those in the notebook.

 **Exxon.html** - A sample network of RDF triples extracted using the triple parsing model

 **Royce.html** - A sample network of RDF triples extracted using the triple parsing model

 ## Datasets and Models
-The datasets used to train the token classification models, as well as the trained models are all contained in the following Google Drive Repository: https://drive.google.com/drive/folders/1YUGJwoRSQg0ukqSyafNzl_4CuVtwm_el?usp=drive_link
+The datasets and config files used to train the token classification models, as well as the trained models are all contained in the following Google Drive Repository: https://drive.google.com/drive/folders/1YUGJwoRSQg0ukqSyafNzl_4CuVtwm_el?usp=drive_link

 The files included are: